Z_5 two-component dark matter in the Type-II seesaw mechanism: Anti-proton spectrum and electron/positron excess

 As we mentioned above, both the light and heavy components can be dominant in dark matter relic density, and the contribution of dark matter annihilation into triplet will be different under the two cases.
 In the following discussion, we choose the DM mass at the TeV scale and $M_{\Delta}= 1.05$ TeV.
 For other parameters, we consider the following benchmark values satisfying relic density as well as direct detection constraints to give a natural DM explanation of the cosmic-ray measurements:

-We show the results of the background and Bkg + DM for $\Phi_{\bar{p}} $ in Fig.~\ref{fig12} with the above four cases respectively, where the PAMELA \cite{PAMELA:2010kea} results impose strong restrictions on the BF.
+We show the results of the background and Bkg + DM for $\Phi_{\bar{p}} $ in Fig.~\ref{fig12} with the above five cases respectively, where the PAMELA \cite{PAMELA:2010kea} results impose strong restrictions on the BF.
 In Fig.~\ref{fig12}(a) and Fig.~\ref{fig12}(b), we give the results of the light component dominant in dark matter relic density, while in Fig.~\ref{fig12}(c) and Fig.~\ref{fig12}(d), we give the heavy component cases.
 The allowed maximum values of BF are about 2000,400 and 2000 respectively according to pictures (a),(b) and (d) of Fig.~\ref{fig12}.
-For the result of Case III (corresponding to Fig.~\ref{fig12}(c)), since the couplings $\lambda_{s1h} $ and $\lambda_{s2h}$ are so small that the contribution of DM particles annihilating to W and Z boson pairs through the s-channel Higgs exchange can be negligible, therefore, the allowed BF value is more flexible compared with other cases.
+For the result of Case III (corresponding to Fig.~\ref{fig12}(c)), since the couplings $\lambda_{s1h} $ and $\lambda_{s2h}$ are so small that the contribution of DM particles annihilating to W and Z boson pairs through the s-channel Higgs exchange can be negligible, therefore, the allowed BF value is more flexible compared with other cases, and we have similar results for Case V as in Fig.~\ref{fig12}(e), where the fraction of $\phi_1$ is approximately equal to $\phi_2$ is the total relic density.